Delphi Archaeological Museum: Room 12

 Along the south side of the room are displayed parts of the Roman frieze decorating the theatre.
-They consist of depictions of scenes from the life and deeds of Hercules, such as the garden of the Hesperids, Cerberus, the lion of Nemea, a Centaur, Antaeus, the belt of Hippolyte, the horses of Diomedes etc.
+They consist of depictions of scenes from the life and deeds of Heracles, such as the garden of the Hesperides, Cerberus, the lion of Nemea, a centaur, Antaeus, the belt of Hippolyte, the horses of Diomedes, etc.

 Room 13

 This is the room of the Charioteer.
 The statue constituted one of the finest specimens of 5th century bronze sculpture, of the so-called austere style.
-It belonged to a larger complex including the chariot, the horses and possibly a stable boy.
+It belonged to a larger complex including the chariot, the horses, and possibly a stable boy.

 Room 14

 This last room is devoted to the final years of the sanctuary.

-There are displayed three marble heads: a head of hercules dated possibly to the 1st century AD, the head of a philosopher of Late Antiquity, dated to the 4th century AD and a head of a priest or philosopher dated to the 2nd century AD.
+There are displayed three marble heads: A head of Heracles dated possibly to the 1st century AD, the head of a philosopher of Late Antiquity, dated to the 4th century AD and a head of a priest or philosopher dated to the 2nd century AD.
 In the past it had been identified as a head of Plutarch.
-A hermaic stele nearby bears an dedicatory inscription to Plutarch and it probably held a head statue of the ancient author, but the latter has unfortunately not been preserved.
+A hermaic stele nearby bears a dedicatory inscription to Plutarch and it probably held a head statue of the ancient author, but the latter has not been preserved.

 The ground floor gallery

-The ground floor room contains finds from the necropolis of Delphi, from houses, from the Corycian cave as well as several other finds of unidentified origin.
+The ground floor room contains finds from the necropolis of Delphi, from houses, from the Corycian cave, as well as several other finds of unidentified origin.
 Three funerary stelae stand right next to the entrance; they bear depictions of the deceased in relief.
 The first case contains Mycenaean stirrup jars and the next one various types of Mycenaean pottery from the Mycenaean settlement.